Create your own internship!

 Apply

-The Streicker International Fellows Program application will open on Monday, January 27, 2025.
+- Applications for The Streicker International Fellows Program will open Monday, January 27, 2025.

-- a recommendation from a faculty member, mentor, or employer who can attest to your ability to carry out your proposal
+- Two letters of recommendation from a faculty member, mentor, or employer who can attest to your ability to carry out your proposal. *Note: If you are a first year student, a high school teacher would suffice in lieu of a faculty member.

-- a letter of acceptance or a letter of commitment from the organization sponsoring your project or internship on the organization's official letterhead
+- An Offer letter from the organization sponsoring your project or internship on the organization's official letterhead which includes your internship dates, role and responsibilities and supervisor contact.
+Offer letters MUST be on the organization letterhead.

 Awards vary based on student’s proposed budget, and cover program expenses listed below: